Tooth formation - delayed or absent

 - At what age did other family members develop teeth?

-- Are there any other family members that have teeth that never "came in"?
+- Are any other family members missing teeth that never "came in"?

-An infant with delayed or absent tooth formation may have other symptoms and signs that define a specific syndrome or condition.
+An infant with delayed or absent tooth formation may have other symptoms and signs that indicate a specific medical condition.

-Diagnostic tests are not often needed.
-Most of the time, delayed tooth formation is a normal finding.
-Dental x-rays are sometimes needed.
+Medical tests are not often needed.
+Most of the time, delayed tooth formation is normal.
+Dental x-rays may be done.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.